African Herb Helps Addicts Get Off the Drug TreadmillJulia Woodford February 1, 2010

 But there is new excitement spreading through the recovery movement, thanks to a West African herb called Tabernanthe Iboga.
 Used for thousands of years in African folklore medicine for various purposes including spiritual development and as a rite of passage into adulthood, Iboga’s effectiveness as a treatment to stop opiate withdrawal symptoms was unknown until the late 1960’s.
-Since then, studies by leading research and academic facilities have shown that Ibogaine (isolated active ingredient from the root bark of the Iboga plant) is an effective addiction interruptor for most substances, including heroin, methadone, methamphetamine, cocaine, alcohol, nicotine – and prescription narcotics.
+Since then, studies by leading research and academic facilities have shown that Ibogaine (isolated active ingredient from the root bark of the Iboga plant) can be an addiction interrupter for most substances, including heroin, methadone, methamphetamine, cocaine, alcohol, nicotine – and prescription narcotics.

-To date, scientists do not fully understand how ibogaine works in the body, but the theory is that: “Ibogaine alleviates physical withdrawal symptoms of opiate detox by attaching to the body’s opiate receptor sites.
+To date, scientists do not fully understand how Ibogaine works in the body, but the theory is that Ibogaine alleviates physical withdrawal symptoms of opiate detox by attaching to the body’s opiate receptor sites.
 It functions in a similar way to treatments that block or take residence in these receptor sites.
-However, unlike methadone or suboxin which can lead to chemical dependency, Ibogaine is non-addictive and need not be taken on a continuing basis.
-Ibogaine treats other chemical dependencies by cleansing the body of the drug and resetting the brain’s neuro-chemistry.
+However, unlike methadone which can lead to chemical dependency, Ibogaine is non-addictive and need not be taken on a continuing basis.
+Ibogaine treats other chemical dependencies by cleansing the body of the drug and resetting the brain’s neurochemistry.

 After ingestion, Ibogaine is converted by the liver into Nor-ibogaine, which stores up in the fat cells of the body, and is released slowly, preventing any further withdrawal symptoms or cravings for two to six months.
-It has a documented anti-depressant effect that establishes a state of well-being, free from negative thought patterns.” (awakeninginthedream.com)
+It has a documented anti-depressant effect that establishes a state of well-being, free from negative thought patterns.

 “Ibogaine can provide individuals with critical insights into the origins of their addiction process or other unhealthy behavior patterns.
 This is experienced acutely during the first hours of the session when the conscious and unconscious aspects of the mind are merged.
 During this “awakened dream” state, past events, even those about which the individual is not conscious, may be experienced in an emotionally detached way.
 Many individuals have suddenly understood or clarified past traumatic events or situations that, in part, have led to their present life condition.
 In effect, years of therapy can be replicated in a matter of hours.” (www.awakeninginthedream.com)

-This remarkable clinic is one of a network of facilities being set up around the world (except for the U.S. where Ibogaine is illegal) to introduce Iboga as a critical component in the alternative treatment of drug addiction.
+This clinic is one of a network of facilities being set up around the world (except for the U.S. where Ibogaine is illegal) to introduce Iboga as a component in the alternative treatment of drug addiction.
 While at the San Pancho clinic, I was interested to meet Clare Wilkins, a visiting director of another Ibogaine clinic located in Tijuana, Mexico.
 Known as Pangea Biomedics, the Tijuana clinic consists of five MDs, an acupuncturist, massage therapist, chronic pain specialist, and a naturopath.
 Nutritional medicine is high on the agenda here, as evidenced by Clare’s encyclopedic knowledge of herbs and vitamins that assist in the recovery process.

 Once the Iboga has broken their addiction, the next step is to rebuild their body and mind with nutritional medicine.
 It is this extra step that can increase the chances of a lifelong recovery from addiction since many people became addicts in the first place because they were trying to fill a void in themselves.
 Now they are learning how to fill that void in healthy ways.”

-While this unorthodox approach to breaking addiction is not successful 100% of the time, estimates from the various clinics range between 60% and 80% in terms of the number of people who successfully use Iboga to get off drugs permanently.
+While this unorthodox approach to breaking addiction is not successful 100% of the time, estimates from the various clinics range between 60% and 80% in terms of the number of people who successfully used Iboga to get off drugs permanently.
 The difference between success and failure seems to depend on whether the client is committed to the treatment, really ready to quit, and willing to do the hard work of breaking their mental attachment to the drug as well.

-Having experienced the psychospiritual benefits of the Iboga plant myself, I found it to be a valuable tool in the journey to self discovery, and believe it has a great deal to offer westerners seeking healing in both body and mind.
+Having experienced the psychospiritual benefits of the Iboga plant myself, I found it to be a valuable tool in the journey to self discovery, and believe it has a great deal to offer Westerners seeking healing in both body and mind.
 Mind you, it’s no walk in the park.
 This plant initiated the most intensive mental and physical purge that I have ever experienced.